-Ambiguity: The family of acceptable paths through a motion graph that meet a given set of motion constraints is usually very large, a phenomenon we refer to as motion ambiguity.
+Motion ambiguity: The family of acceptable paths through a motion graph that meet a given set of motion constraints is usually very large, a phenomenon we refer to as motion ambiguity.
 Local motion ambiguity arises because most motion data collections contain multiple copies of some motions - typically, walking and running - and that there is a rich collection of links between frames in these motions.
 As a result, there is a spectacular number of walking motion paths available.
 One could deal with this issue by clustering, but it isn't the major source of difficulty.
-The real problem is an important general peculiarity - it is very seldom possible to author constraints on a motion animation that are unambiguous, because the number of constraints required would be unnaturally large.
+The real problem is an important general peculiarity, which we call global motion ambiguity. which occurs because it is very seldom possible to author constraints on a motion animation that are unambiguous - the number of constraints required would be unnaturally large.
 This seems to be a result of the ways in which people find it natural to think about human motion (this issue will re-surface in our discussion of activity representations).
 For example, if I am instructed to go from point A to point B in some period of time, I can do so in a very large number of ways unless the constraints imply maximum velocity at all times.
+Some property of my motor control system is able to "fill in" sensible choices, so that the ambiguity is not apparent.
 One consequence of all this is that the horizon problem should not be a problem in practice because there are lots of paths that meet a set of constraints.
 Another is that searches for a global motion path can be complicated, because of the number of paths available.

-Global Search Methods: Arikan and Forsyth search for complete motion paths that meet given constraints [13].
+Global Search Methods: Arikan and Forsyth search for complete motion paths that meet given constraints [18].
 Such searches are intrinsically off-line so one must sacrifice the goal of interaction, but if the search is fast enough it can be used for authoring animations.
 Motion ambiguity means that simply applying Dijkstra's algorithm doesn't work, because the algorithm must manage too many intermediate paths.
 Arikan and Forsyth use a variant of the motion graph where each clip of observed motion is a node, and edges represent acceptable cuts.
 This means that edges need to be tagged with "from" and "to" frames within the node, and that there are typically multiple self-edges and multiple edges between any pair of nodes.
-They produce a sequence of compressed version of this graph by clustering edges, so that a pool of edges with similar "from" and "to" frames can be replaced by a single edge with approximating "from" and "to" frames in the more heavily clustered version.
+They produce a sequence of compressed version of this graph by clustering edges, so that a pool of edges with similar "from" and "to" frames in the more heavily clustered version.
 They then use a randomized search to find a pool of paths in the most heavily compressed version of the graph; these paths are either refined locally to produce paths in less heavily compressed graphs, or modified.
 The best resulting path is then reported.
 They report a trick that can be used to make synthesized motion paths look as though actors are interacting.
 One obtains measurements of an interaction, then uses frame constraints to construct paths into and out of the interaction.